akka/akka/docs/src/main/paradox/scala/http/migration-guide/migration-from-spray.md

 ### Streams everywhere

-Akka HTTP is not implemented on Actors any more but is now completely based on akka-stream.
-This has some important consequences.
+Akka HTTP offers an API based on streams where spray offered an API based on actor messaging.
+This has important consequences.

 Streaming support is needed to handle request and response entities (or bodies) in a streaming fashion, i.e. being able to access the incoming bytes while they come in from the network without having to buffer a potentially big request